MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 In the context of health modeling, it's essential to gather platform-level metrics and logs from underlying Azure resources.
 These metrics include CPU percentage, network in and network out, and disk operations per second.
 You can use this data in your health model to detect and predict potential problems while maintaining a reliable environment.

-Moreover, this approach allows you to differentiate between transient faults, or temporary disruptions, and nontransient faults, or persistent problems.
+Moreover, this approach helps you differentiate between transient faults, or temporary disruptions, and nontransient faults, or persistent problems.

 > [!NOTE]
 > As a best practice, you should configure all application resources to direct diagnostic logs and metrics to the chosen log aggregation technology.
-Build guardrails by using [Azure Policy](/azure/governance/policy) to ensure consistent diagnostic settings across the application and enforce the desired configuration for each Azure service.
+Build guardrails by using [Azure Policy](/azure/governance/policy) to ensure consistent diagnostic settings across the application and enforce the chosen configuration for each Azure service.

 #### Add application logs